Bowe Bergdahl: Investigation, court-martial, and conviction

+Vacatur of conviction

-On August 28, 2020, his sentence was approved by the Court of Appeals for the Armed Forces.
-In February 2021, Bergdahl filed a petition in the U.S. District Court in Washington DC to have the conviction and sentence expunged.
-On August 2, 2021, the Justice Department filed a motion to dismiss Bergdahl's petition that is under consideration awaiting a response from Bergdahl's lawyers.
+In February 2021, Bergdahl filed a petition (a collateral attack) in the United States District Court for the District of Columbia to have the conviction and sentence expunged.
+On August 2, 2021, the Justice Department filed a motion to dismiss Bergdahl's petition.

+Sometime later in 2021, Bergdahl was discharged from the Army.

+In March 2023 Bergdahl received a partial win in the U.S. District Court case.
+Senior Judge Reggie Walton partially granted the government's motion to dismiss the case, but he rejected claims that comments from President Trump and Senator John McCain had influenced the military court-martial.

+On July 25, 2023, Judge Walton vacated the conviction.
+The ruling stated that Nance failing to disclose his application for a position at the Justice Department "could create the appearance of potential bias".

+On May 29, 2024, the Justice Department appealed Judge Walton’s decision to vacate the conviction.
+The case is currently at the United States Court of Appeals for the District of Columbia.

 Military awards

 As an infantryman who had engaged in combat with the enemy prior to his capture, Bergdahl was awarded the Combat Infantryman Badge and a total of 10 overseas service bars for the five years he spent in the combat zone in Afghanistan.

 His awards and service ribbons include the Army Good Conduct Medal, National Defense Service Medal, Afghanistan Campaign Medal, Global War on Terror Service Medal, Army Service Ribbon, and the Overseas Service Ribbon.

 In January 2016, his military lawyer requested the Army award Bergdahl the Purple Heart and the Prisoner of War Medal on the grounds that withholding the medals might prejudice and "cast a semblance of guilt" on Bergdahl as he awaited trial.

 After sentencing on November 3, 2017, his civilian attorney indicated that the defense team would still seek to have the Prisoner of War Medal issued to Bergdahl for the five years he spent in captivity.